SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 OK
 ```

-So set your trial subaccount as the target now.
+So set your desired subaccount as the target now.

-👉 Try this:
+👉 Try this (substituting your subaccount's name for "trial", if it's different):

 ```
 btp target --subaccount trial